No description

 The project separates installation from runtime behavior:

-• installation logic lives in zsh.sh
+• installation logic lives in downloads/zsh.sh

 This means the runtime shell config stays mostly uniform while package-manager commands vary by selected distro.